Experience Overview

 Accommodation:

-- Hotel (Number of Nights: 1)
+- Hotel or Motel in Bicheno (Number of Nights: 1)

 Included Activities:

-- Bay of Fires - Nature Hike
+- Bay of Fires - Beach Walk

 Accommodation:

-- Hotel (Number of Nights: 1)
+- Motel in Sheffield (Number of Nights: 1)

 This morning, drive over to the magnificent wilderness of Cradle Mountain National Park.
 The mountain, at 1545 m high, is one of the park’s iconic features and is surrounded by stands of native deciduous beech, rainforest, alpine heath lands and button grass.
 Icy streams cascade down the mountainsides and ancient pines are reflected in the still glacial lakes.
-You’ll have the chance to explore the park along a number of different walking tracks, including Dove Lake Circuit – your leader will be at hand to explain the options depending on your or the group's ability.
-In the afternoon, there’s an optional visit to Devils @ Cradle – a unique Tasmanian Devil conservation sanctuary in the national park.
-End the day by driving to your accommodation in Tullah – a former mining town sitting on the scenic shores of Lake Rosebery.
+You’ll have the chance to explore the park along a number of different walking tracks, including Dove Lake Circuit.
+Your leader will be at hand to explain the options depending on your or the group's ability.
+End the day by driving to your accommodation in Strahan.

 Included Activities: